Charter of E-Commerce & Digital Marketing Association

 Chapter 9.
 Amendments and Additions to the Charter

 9.1.
-Amendments and additions to the Charter may be made by decision of the Council, in accordance with the procedure set forth in this Chapter.
+Amendments and additions to the Charter may be made by decision of the Council, in accordance with the procedure outlined in this Chapter.

 9.2.
 Any member of the Council or the President may propose amendments or additions to the Charter.